somethingsimade/some-unc-functions/README.md

 ### 5. `gethiddenproperty`

-Gets a hidden property from an instance.
+Gets a hidden property from an instance, and returns if the property was hidden or not.

 Parameters:
 1. Instance